 Creating a new alert

 From here, you’ll see a new screen where you can input your alert criteria.
-On the left of the screen, you’ll see a summary of the alert you are about to create (or are updating if the alert rule already exists).
+On the right of the screen, you’ll see a summary of the alert you are about to create (or are updating if the alert rule already exists).

 Firstly, in the Name text box, we will name our alert.